 Yes.
 Ajowan Essential Oil is the essential oil page here for the oil distilled from Trachyspermum ammi.
 The botanical name matters because related oils can smell and behave quite differently even when the common names sound similar.

-Ajowan Essential Oil is obtained from the seeds of Trachyspermum ammi, a member of the Apiaceae family associated with India and South Asia.
-It is valued for a scent that is clearly its own rather than a generic version of a broader oil family.
+Ajowan Essential Oil (Trachyspermum ammi), also known as carom seed oil, is obtained from the seeds of the ajowan plant, a member of the Apiaceae family native to India and South Asia.
+It is valued for its distinct, intensely aromatic scent, which stands apart from more common essential oils.

 Ajowan is one of the strongest spice-herb essential oils.
 It is often compared with thymol-rich thyme because it has a hot, dry, medicinal presence that can dominate a blend if overused.